92% of buyers say they delete emails or voicemail messages when comes from someone that they do not know. via Jill Rowley

 Relationships Build Champions

 In B2B sales, deals and partnerships take a long time to manifest, particularly when you’re dealing with products that require change management across the organization.
 What you need are champions and real relationships to help propel these deals forward.
-You need amazing folks like Melisa Chung of Molson Coors, Dayna Winter or Andrea Chiu.
-People need to know that you’re going to be honest and add value, so they look forward to talking to you rather than seeing it as a chore.
+People need to know that you’re going, to be honest and add value, so they look forward to talking to you rather than seeing it as a chore.
 I’ve learned this best from my colleague and good friend Chad McCaffrey.

 My top tips for customer development: